• Individual Investor

 If, over the course of your retirement, you manage to live off your annual investment yield without tapping into your principal, your legacy would take care of itself.
 The balance left in your investment account (along with any other assets) could ultimately make up the legacy you leave behind for your heirs and favorite causes.

 While your own situation will likely vary, there are ways to cut your expenses and focus more on your retirement savings.
-Using these steps as a starting point, you could potentially produce enough income keep your retirement lifestyle where you want it to be.
+Using these steps of retirement planning as a starting point, you could potentially produce enough income to help keep your retirement lifestyle where you want it to be.

-Learn more about retirement investment opportunities at Thrivent Mutual Funds
+Learn more about retirement investment opportunities at Thrivent.

 Medicare.gov